Clavichord: History and use

+"A pretty little keyboard instrument, which does us good service for practicing on during our travels."

 Until electronic amplification in the twentieth century, it was impossible to use the quiet clavichord in anything but a small room.
 However, during the clavichord's heyday, evenings of music-making in the home formed the largest part of people's musical experiences.
-In the home the clavichord was the ideal instrument for solo keyboard music and instrumental accompaniment.
+In the home the clavichord was the ideal instrument for solo keyboard music and instrumental accompaniment.Organists also were known to practice in their homes on pedal clavichords.

 Today clavichords are played primarily by Renaissance, Baroque, and Classical music enthusiasts.
 They attract many interested buyers, and are manufactured worldwide.
 There are now numerous clavichord societies around the world, and some 400 recordings of the instrument have been made in the past 70 years.
 Leading modern exponents of the instrument have included Christopher Hogwood and Thurston Dart.

 Modern music

 The clavichord has also gained attention in other genres of music, in the form of the Clavinet, which is a solid body electric clavichord with magnetic pickups that plug into an amp.
 Stevie Wonder uses a Clavinet in many of his songs, such as "Superstition" and "Higher Ground".
 A Clavinet played through an instrument amplifier with guitar effect pedals is often associated with funky, disco-infused 1970s rock.

 Guy Sigsworth has played clavichord in a modern setting with Björk, notably on the studio recording of "All Is Full of Love".
 Björk also made extensive use of and even played the instrument herself on the song "My Juvenile" of her 2007 album Volta.

 Tori Amos uses the instrument on "Little Amsterdam" from the album Boys for Pele and on the song "Smokey Joe" from her 2007 album American Doll Posse.
 Amos also featured her use of the Clavinet on her 2004 recording "Not David Bowie", released as part of her 2006 box set, A Piano: The Collection.

 In 1976 Oscar Peterson played (with Joe Pass on acoustic guitar) songs from Porgy And Bess on the clavichord.
 Keith Jarrett also recorded an album titled Book of Ways (1986) in which he plays a series of clavichord improvisations.
 The Beatles' "For No One" (1966) features Paul McCartney playing the clavichord.
 Rick Wakeman plays the Clavinet in the track "The Battle" from the album Journey to the Centre of the Earth.